ZaneDubya/MedievaLandsPublic/docs/patching.md

 ## How does the current application / patcher application know what to download?
 * The server has a manifest file that includes the required files to run.
 * There are separate manifest files each platform (windows and mac).
 * The manifest file is a csv and has these parameters for each file:
   * Filename (string)
   * CRC32
   * CRC32 backwards (int)
-    * Platform (empty, Windows, or Mac) - only download if platform matches this value.
 * The client application checks the current files against the CRC32 values and platform values.
   * If it detects any new or changed files, it downloads the patcher to a temporary folder and runs it.
   * The patcher runs the same check, except it is now downloading the files.